 The Northwestern Memorial School of Diagnostic Medical Sonography offers an 18-month certificate program.
 There are three options for students to become a diagnostic medical sonographer:

 All applicants must demonstrate successful completion of the following prerequisite college-level courses prior to the start of the program.
 There is no time-limit requirement for previously obtained prerequisite courses.
 Any courses being taken during the spring semester prior to starting the program must have a midterm grade available by March 5 to allow for academic ranking of the applicant.
-A grade of “C” or higher in each course and a GPA of 2.5 or higher is required for these prerequisite courses.
+A final grade of “C” or higher in each course and a cumulative prerequisite GPA of 2.5 or higher is required by June 1.
 Transfer credits are not accepted from other Diagnostic Medical Sonography programs.
 No remedial level or introductory level coursework will be accepted for prerequisite course credit.

 Selection Criteria: Students will be evaluated according to the following criteria as part of the competitive selection process: